elomatreb/mpd_client/mpd_protocol/README.md

 Primarily consists of an implementation of [Tokio]'s [codec][tokio-codec] subsystem.

+See also [`mpd_client`][mpd-client], a crate that uses this library to implement a complete asynchronous client including connection management.

 ## Parser Support

 The response parser will understand command lists properly **only** if they are initiated with the `command_list_ok_begin` command.